rackspace-spot/spot-sdk/python/README.md

 All public available APIs can be found in the [Rackspace Spot Public API Documentation](https://spot.rackspace.com/docs/rackspace-spot-public-api)

 ## 🧩 Usecase
+- **Create and Delete Cloudspaces**: Useful for understanding the cloudspace creation and deletion operations in Rackspace Spot.
+Ideal for first-time users exploring the SDK.
 - **Complete Scenario**: Useful for understanding the end-to-end flow of resource creation and how the Rackspace Spot system works.
 Ideal for first-time users exploring the SDK.
 - **Full Deployment**: Designed for CI/CD pipelines to test the system's functionality and resource orchestration in environments that closely resemble production.